Metadata worthy

 of your craft.

-Drop a folder of clips.
-Curator reads every frame, GPS coordinate and tech spec — then writes title, description and keywords for every stock platform you sell to.
-Or catalogs your personal archive locally.
-Either way, your footage never leaves your machine.
+Drop a folder of clips, or photos.
+Curator reads every frame, GPS coordinate and tech spec, then writes titles, descriptions and keywords for every stock platform you sell to.
+Video and stills, every major format, finally named.
+Either way, your library never leaves your machine.

 For stock contributors.
 For archivists.
 For anyone whose footage deserves to be findable.